Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Canoloth (MPMM).md

 aliases: ["Canoloth"]
 ---
 # Canoloth
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-69, Mordenkainen's Tome of Foes p.
-247*
+69*

 > [!quote]- A quote from Mordenkainen
 >